s-albert/comment-ts/README.md

 # Comment TS
 "Comment TS" is a Visual Studio Code extension that automatically generates a template for JSDoc comments.
 It is adapted for TypeScript files.
 Typescript comes with a lot of language annotations, which should not be duplicated in the comments.

-This svoids warnings like:
+And to avoid warnings like:
-warning TS0: @static annotations are redundant with TypeScript equivalents warning TS0: @private annotations are redundant with TypeScript equivalents warning TS0: the type annotation on @param is redundant with its TypeScript type, remove the {...} part
+* warning TS0: @static annotations are redundant with TypeScript equivalents
+* warning TS0: @private annotations are redundant with TypeScript equivalents
+* warning TS0: the type annotation on @param is redundant with its TypeScript type, remove the {...} part

 ## Tags
 Supported JSDoc tags: @description, @param, @returns, @template.